Discovering your Soul’s purpose is not a linear process.

 Science and rationality are absolutely needed, don’t get me wrong.
 But when we focus too much on the “yang,” on the masculine-driven values of success, advancement, and conquest, we lose our Souls.

-To find our Souls again, we must practice Soul Retrieval.
+To find our Souls again, we must do Soul Retrieval.
+We must practice Soul Work.
 We must connect with the yin or the divine feminine (which is a genderless force) within us.

 There are many ways to practice Soul Retrieval.
 For brevity’s sake (and because this article isn’t about that topic), I’ll list some below: